aau-claaudia/hpc/docs/ai-cloud/getting-started/login.md

     This key is not known by any other names.
     Are you sure you want to continue connecting (yes/no/[fingerprint])?
     ```

-    Confirm by typing 'yes' to proceed with the connection.
+    Confirm by typing `yes` to proceed with the connection.

 ### Success!